NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (mWR)=
 #### {term}`mWR`
-Move Arts Waving Riegel will slash the surrounding area while ascending your character.
+Move Arts Waving Rigel will slash the surrounding area while ascending your character.
 ```{hint}
 This {term}`PA` will grant you super armor throughout the entire animation.
 ```